-- 1. Have the children mention ways by which they can share God's love with others by doing right and doing good to others. - 2.
+- 1. Have the children mention ways by which they can share God's love with others by doing good to others. - 2.
 Mention programs of the church that are examples of sharing God's love with others. - 3.
-Ask the children how they may participate in these programs. - 4.
-Have them roleplay their answers.
+Ask the children how they may participate in these programs.

+4. Have them draw their answers.

 - 1. Sing the song "Alive Forevermore" - 2.
-Have the children read this verse from the Bible: "I am the resurrection and the life.
+Read this verse from the Bible: "I am the resurrection and the life" (John 11:25b).

-Those who believe in me, even though they die, will live" (John 11:25b).
 Encourage the children to memorize it. - 3.
-Collect the offering while singing an appropriate song. - 4.
+Collect the offering while singing an appropriate song.
+Let the children offer to God the drawings that they made.
+(Teacher must keep this drawing as these will be used in a future lesson on Appearance of Jesus to Mary Magdalene.) - 4.
 Say the closing prayer:

-Dear God, thank you for

-Dear God, thank you for the important lessons we have learned today.
-Thank you for your love for us and for giving Jesus to us.
-Help us share your love with others by doing right and being good to others, just like Jesus did.
-Thank you for Jesus because He has showed us how it is to live for others and to love others.
-In Jesus' name we pray.
-Amen.
+Dear God, thank you for all the lessons we have learned today.
+Thank you for your love for us.
+Help us share your love with others by being good to others.
+Thank you for Jesus because He has showed us how it is to love others.
+In Jesus' name we